All Episodes

 I think most Americans want this president and this country to get out of this ditch we're in.

-He doesn't want government to solve things.
+He does want government to solve things.

-He wants private industry, although as someone said, private industry is the thing that got him into trouble in the first place.
+Although, as someone said, private industry is the thing that got him into trouble in the first place.

 Well, what I hope is that we can have the kind of economic recovery that will restore business, free enterprise, et cetera.